About Croatia, a Mediterranean Gem

 From coastal routes with stunning views of the Adriatic Sea to inland trails that wind through lush forests and villages.
 There’s something for everyone.

-In addition to the natural beauty and varied terrain, Croatia also offers excellent infrastructure for cyclists.
+In addition to its natural beauty and varied terrain, Croatia also offers excellent cycling infrastructure.
 Many cities have dedicated bike lanes and paths, ensuring safe and enjoyable rides throughout the country.

-For those seeking more advanced cycling experiences, Croatia has plenty to offer as well.
-The country boasts several mountain ranges, such as Velebit and Biokovo, which provide thrilling off-road biking opportunities.
-These trails cater to experienced riders looking for an adrenaline rush and a chance to test their skills.
+For those seeking more advanced cycling experiences, Croatia has several mountain ranges, such as Velebit and Biokovo, perfect for off-road biking.
+These trails are designed for experienced riders seeking an adrenaline rush and a chance to test their skills.

 On the islands of Hvar and Brač, there are great cycling trails all around the islands.
 And especially on their south coasts, with the trails passing by many beautiful bays and beaches.